inoryy/inoryy.github.io/content/post/tensorflow2-deep-reinforcement-learning.md

 ```

 And we are done with the objective functions!
-Note how compact the code is: there is almost more comment lines than code itself.
+Note how compact the code is: there are almost more comment lines than code itself.

 #### The Training Loop